NWS EARLE WATERFRONT

 Interspill is hosted by the Spill Response Group Holland and controlled by a number of European spill industry associations.
 The conference, held every three years, hosts over 1,300 delegates, visitors and exhibitors from over 70 countries.

 Ohmsett/BSEE Hosts High School Students as Part of Youth Initiative

-As part of the US Department of the Interior’s commitment to bridging the gap between young people and careers in science, technology, engineering, and mathematics, Ohmsett and BSEE hosted local high school students during this year’s Clean Gulf conference in San Antonio, Texas.
+As part of the US Department of the Interior’s commitment to bridging the gap between young people and careers in science, technology, engineering, and mathematics, Ohmsett and BSEE hosted local high school students during the 2014 Clean Gulf conference in San Antonio, Texas.
 Seniors from Brackenridge High School’s advanced placement environmental science class were invited as guests of Ohmsett and BSEE during the first day of the conference.

 During the daylong activity students had the opportunity to

 the keynote address and speak with representatives from

 Preparedness Division explained their roles and how the bureau

 uses the Ohmsett facility for research and advancement of oil spill

 response technologies.
 Students were able to ask questions before

 heading to the Exhibit Hall for more interaction with industry